slsa-framework/slsa-proposals/0004/README.md

 With this alternative, the policy evaluator will compare selected properties of a package's SLSA provenance against the expected property values for that package.
-When a ‘good' package's provenance causes an unexpected difference, update the expected values.
+When a 'good' package's provenance causes an unexpected difference, update the expected values.

 #### Alternative 2: Remember expected provenance instances